 On the shores of Lake Erie, in the Midwestern state of Ohio, you'll find the metropolis of Cleveland.

 Cleveland, though amazing, often gets thrown by the wayside of tourist travel, especially when compared to cities like New York and Los Angeles.
 This makes it no less amazing, though.
-In fact, it makes it positively and pleasantly surprising when you explore its hidden treasures.
+In fact, it makes it positively and pleasantly surprised when you explore its hidden treasures.

 So when you're student group is searching for a vacation destination, either educational or just for fun, seriously consider Cleveland and you'll be sure to have a blast.
 Here's why: